TDG-Platform/docs/ENVI_RPCOrthorectification.md

 # Repeat workflow.status as needed to monitor progress.
 ```

+### Known Issues:
+Not recommended for use with WorlView level 1B imagery (Includes WV01, WV02, WV03).
+See background information for details.

 ### Background
 For background on the development and implementation of ENVI_RPCOrthorectification see [here](http://www.harrisgeospatial.com/docs/RPCOrthorectification.html).